Trivivium/devops-2k20/report/REPORT.md

 Initially the system utilized [SQLite][db-1], which was the original choice of the application before refactoring.
-However, we wanted to use a more full-fletched database in our production environment.
+However, we wanted to use a more fully-fledged database in our production environment.
 This was motivated primarily by the learning opportunity regarding the operation of a complex database system in a production environment.
 On top of this we had a variety of limitations regarding SQLite regarding query efficiency under load and lack of